ubuntu/yaru/.github/ISSUE_TEMPLATE/gtk_bug_report.md

     `$ snap info communitheme`

-* I you installed from the sources, go the Yaru folder and copy the output of the following terminal command instead
+* If you installed from the sources, go the Yaru folder and copy the output of the following terminal command instead

     `$ git describe`